-- Darwin born into upper middle class - Left medical school since he couldn't stand blood - Became interested in biology and went on field trips in Scotland, where he became impressed with the power of geological forces to shape terrain - Went to Cambridge to become a country parson, but instead became interested in botany and natural history - Graduated in 1831 with "Poor Degree"
+- Darwin born into upper middle class Left medical school since he couldn't - Became interested in biology and went on field trips in Scotland, where he became impressed with the power of geological forces to shape terrain - Went to Cambridge to become a country parson, but instead became interested in botany and natural history Graduated in 1831 with "Poor Degree"

+Variation and adaptation

+- Two forms of iguana

+Land

-Darwin's Observations: Variation and adaptation Two forms of iguana - Land Marine-the only sea-going lizard in the world Obvious related but occupy different niches On the other hand, Darwin noted that similar niches in different locations occupied by different species: the rhea of South America, the African ostrich, the emu of Australia, and the cassowary of New Guinea and Australia
+- Marine-the only sea-goin lizard in the world

+Obvious related but occupy

+On the other hand, Darwin noted that similar niches in different locations occupied by different species: the rhea of South America, the African ostrich, the emu of Australia, and the cassowary of New Guinea and Australia

+Galapagos: Finches

-Galapagos: Finches All the island species were similar to the one species found on the mainland Major specializations were observed in beak shape and size: Large, medium and small seed and insect-eaters, cactus eaters, Treedwelling and ground-dwelling finches Pattern true not just of finches: giant tortoises, lizards, mockingbirds Some species altogether absent in the Galapagos: only one species of mammal and no frogs
+- All the island species were similar to the one species found on the mainland - Major specializations were observed in beak shape and size: - Large, medium and small seed and insect-eaters, cactus eaters, Treedwelling and ground-dwelling finches - Pattern true not just of finches: giant tortoises, lizards, - mockingbirds Some species lacking altogether: only one species of mammals and no frogs

-Putting Observations Together: Transmutation of species
+Transmutation of species

-- The closer an island was to the nearest mainland, the more the island fauna and flora resembled the mainland forms - The closer two islands were in an archipelago, the more similar the fauna and flora - Darwin wondered: - Could island forms have established themselves as offshoots of mainland forms? - Could their similarities and differences be the result of divergence from a common ancestor? - Beagle returned to Britain in October 1836 - In early 1837 Darwin began his Notebook on the transmutation of species (second edition in 1845 entitled Voyage of the Beagle)
+- The closer an island was to the nearest mainland, the more the island fauna and flora resembled the - The closer two islands were in an archipelago, the more similar the fauna and flora Darwin wondered: - - Could island forms have established themselves as offshoots of mainland forms? - Could their similarities and differences be the - result of divergence from a common ancestor? - ↑ Beagle returned to Britain in October 1836 ↑ In early 1837 Darwin began his Notebook on the transmutation of species (second edition in 1845 entitled Voyage of the Beagle)